3 killed, 5 injured in deadly vehicle collision in Hawaii: police

 Arrest made in fatal hit-and-run where witnesses claim college student was left to die: report

-At least three pedestrians were pronounced dead at the scene, officials said.
+Officials said the fatalities were two pedestrians and a bike rider.
 The remaining victims, including the suspect and the other pick-up truck driver, were taken to a hospital in serious condition.
 The victims' ages ranged between 20 and 40, Hawaii News Now reported.

 Police said they believe the suspected driver was intoxicated.
 The suspect was not arrested because he was taken to the hospital for his injuries, the report said.